turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 ### At the Database Level: Directors

 We want to create some directors with a name.
 Let's add a test for that!
-Since this will be a model test, we need to first make a `/models` directory nested under `/spec` then create a director_spec.rb
+Since this will be a model test, we need to first make a `/models` directory nested under `/spec` then create a `director_spec.rb`

 `mkdir spec/models`
 `touch spec/models/director_spec.rb`

-We're going to use the handy dandy gem [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) to give us some streamlined syntax to use in testing our validations
+We're going to use the handy dandy gem [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) to give us some streamlined syntax to use in testing our validations and relationships.

 Add `gem 'shoulda-matchers', '~> 3.1'` to `group :development, :test` in your `Gemfile`
 Bundle
 Put the following in `rails_helper.rb`

 ```ruby